Takeaway Insurance Tips - How To Cover Fast Food Delivery Drivers

 Assuming Drivers Have Their Own Cover is No Defence

 It is often assumed that food delivery drivers will obtain their own insurance when using their own vehicle for deliveries.
-However, standard private motor insurance policies do not normally cover the drivers’ business use of their vehicles — typically they will only provide cover for social, domestic and pleasure use.
+However, standard private motor insurance policies do not usually cover the drivers’ business use of their vehicles — typically they will only provide cover for social, domestic and pleasure use.
 However, even if the driver requests a business use extension on their policy, the stated business use may not cover fast food delivery.

 Hire and Reward Insurance

 Drivers must extend their private car insurance policies with the purchase of a hire and reward use, in a similar fashion to a taxi or courier.
 Hire and reward use covers a driver’s liability when something is delivered from one place to another for a fee, including when delivering food.
-Unless the insurer is specifically told that the driver is undertaking deliveries and attaches the proper hire and reward extension for delivery use, the driver is likely to be driving without proper cover and at risk of prosecution.
+Unless the insurer is told explicitly that the driver is undertaking deliveries and attaches the proper hire and reward extension for delivery use, the driver is likely to be driving without adequate cover and at risk of prosecution.

 What About Business Owned Vehicles?